OPPCONCERNED SHEEP BREEDERS SOCIETY

 Of more than 30 ELISAs noted for detection of OPP/CAE, ‘Elitest’ is the only one validated to standards of the World Organization for Animal Health (OIE).
 This test was developed through a collaborative effort by laboratories in the UK, Spain, Italy and Belgium, and is used in control and eradication programs worldwide, including Ontario and Minnesota.

 ‘Elitest’ is now offered by the University of Minnesota Veterinary Diagnostic Laboratory with a fee of $6.25 per sample plus a $10 accession fee for each lot submitted.
-No out-of-state surcharge.
+Out-of-state submissions add 10%.
 Submit 1 ml of serum for this test.

 — GENETIC TEST FOR OPPV SUSCEPTIBILITY —